Fire and rescue services

 More information:

-The official currency of Kosovo is the Euro.
-In some places in northern Kosovo, the Serbian Dinar (RSD) is accepted.
+The official currency of Kosovo is the euro.

-Landmines and unexploded remnants of war are present in Kosovo.
+Landmines and unexploded remnants of war are present.
 The main areas of risk include:

 To protect yourself in these areas:

-To drive in Kosovo, you need to carry your valid Australian licence.
+To drive, you need to carry your valid Australian licence.
+Digital driver's licences may not be accepted.

 If you break traffic laws, authorities may take your driver's licence.